drillan/pyconjp2016/README.md

   ```

 ---
+# Sample code and files

+* Some code is redundant due to:
+    * Python 2/3 support
+    * Offline mode
+* No license limitations

+---
 ## Case1-1: Implement Monte-Carlo Simulation in Excel Function

 1. Input formula into a Cell to generate random number with geometric Brownian motion(it satisfies the following stochastic differential equation)